 Tools and equipment insurance can help cover the costs of repair and replacement for damaged or stolen work gear.

 Commercial Auto insurance

 Do you drive to different job sites for work?
-If so, commercial auto insurance can provide coverage for accident-related expenses, including medical costs, towing and repairs.
+If so, commercial auto insurance can help provide coverage for accident-related expenses, including medical costs and property damage.

 Commercial Property insurance

-If you own or rent property or have a place where you store inventory and equipment, commercial property insurance offers coverage for incidents like weather-related damage, theft and vandalism.
+If you own or rent property or have a place where you store inventory and equipment, commercial property insurance can help provide coverage for incidents like weather-related damage, theft and vandalism.

 How NEXT Insurance supports New Jersey plumbers

 NEXT is the top resource for affordable plumber insurance.
 We’re 100% dedicated to small businesses, so we’ve helped thousands of plumbing contractors like you get the right insurance for their line of work at the right cost.

 One of the best things about working with NEXT is the fact that our services are available online.
 You can apply for coverage and get a certificate of insurance in just minutes from any computer or mobile device.
 Whether you’re at home, in an office or on a job site, you can access your account and share unlimited COIs at no extra cost.

 Are you thinking about taking on plumbing jobs in another U.S. state?
 Find out what states require plumber licenses in our summary of plumber license requirements.